 Midsummer is Scandinavia's most popular seasonal festival after Christmas.
 A traditional celebration of the Summer solstice, Midsummer is the longest day of the year (June 21).
 In Sweden, Midsummer is even celebrated as a national holiday (also see Scandinavian national holidays).
 Most Midsummer's Eve celebrations take place on the Saturday between June 20 and June 26.

 The celebration of the Summer solstice is a very ancient practice, dating back to pre-Christian times.
 Midsummer was originally a fertility festival with many customs and rituals associated with nature and with the hope for a good harvest the coming fall/autumn.

 Swedes then dance around the decorated midsummer pole while listening to traditional folk songs known to all.
-In Sweden, as in many other countries, the magic of Midsummer includes bonfires (which reminds of Swedish Walpurgis Night traditions), and divining the future, especially one's future spouse!
+In Sweden, as in many other countries, the magic of Midsummer includes bonfires (which reminds of Swedish Walpurgis Night traditions), and divining the future, especially the identity of one's future spouse.

 Among Danes, it's not just Midsummer's Eve but also Sankt Hans aften (St. John's Eve) which they celebrate on the eve of June 23rd.
 On that day, Danes sing their traditional "We Love Our Land" and burn straw witches on bonfires.
 This is done in Denmark in memory of the Church's witch burnings of the 16th and 17th century.

 Norway Midsummer Celebrations

 Known as Sankthansaften or in earlier times "Jonsok" (which means "John's wake"), Midsummer in Norway is marked by ceremonies that evolved from Christianity, which included pilgrimages to holy sites.
 Bonfires are part of the celebration, as are mock weddings, meant to symbolize new life and the new season.